Front2FullStack/multi-bank-coding-challenge/README.md

 - Contracts: WebSocket message shapes are minimal and stable: `{"type":"connected","payload":{"clientId"}}` and `{"type":"data","payload":{"ticker"}}`.
 REST endpoints are reachable for initial bootstrap/fallback.

+- CI/CD via github actions to run test on PR

+- Used Code Rabbit to review

 ### Trade-offs

 - Real-time delivery vs simplicity: WebSocket for live updates plus a one-time REST bootstrap for fast first paint (slight duplication accepted for responsiveness).